 This is a perfectly normal situation for someone who has been employed in the past.
 However, there are benefits to consolidating them, particularly from an administrative perspective.
 If they are all defined contribution pensions, with little or no exit fees, it might be a good idea to consolidate them into one place, so it is easy for you to keep track of them.
 You should consider other factors like the fees charged each year by the different pension providers.

-If you put your money into a pension, usually it is then invested.
-As with any investment, it involves some risk; the value of your pension might go up as well as down, and you could get back less than you put in.
-However, risk can be a positive thing when it comes to investing, in particular if you have a long time left before reaching retirement age.
-Here’s a guide to understanding the risk involved in investing, and how Penfold is regulated.
+As with any investment, this involves risk.
+The value of your pension can go up as well as down, and you could get back less than you put in.
+However, greater risk can lead to greater returns.
+If you have a long time before retirement, investing over the long-term can help ease any short-term losses.

 Check out this guide to learn more about investing risk.

 Our platform is based on giving you pension peace of mind.
 We believe you should know your savings are being looked after, no matter what the future holds.

 We at Penfold don’t hold or manage your money.
 Anything you pay into your pension with us first goes into a secure account held by a highly regulated custodian bank.
 It’s held here for usually just 1 business day before being used to buy into your investment plan, managed by some of the the world’s largest money managers.

 Here’s the important thing to remember: Your savings are your savings.
 All of your pension is kept separate from us and belongs entirely to you.
 This means if anything were to happen to Penfold, your money can’t be touched by us or any of our partners.
 Your pot will be transferred to another pension provider, ready for your retirement.